Program length: 4-16 weeks

 How to apply

-- The program coordinator/advisor at the University of North Florida should contact the Mayo Clinic School of Health Sciences education coordinator to submit a request.
+- Application process.
+The program coordinator/adviser at the University of North Florida should contact the Mayo Clinic School of Health Sciences Nurse Anesthesia Clinical Rotation program director and education coordinator to submit a request.
 Requests from students will not be accepted.

 Tuition and financial aid